lnogueir/raw_to_icap/README.md

-Execute:
+## How to run:

 `python generate_icap.py packet1.txt`

-To generate `packet1.icap`, then try it out on Wireshark.
+This will generate `packet1.icap`, then try it out on Wireshark.